-- HPIO’s 2014 Health Value Dashboard: First-of-its-kind combined state ranking of health outcomes and healthcare spending, showing that Ohioans are living less healthy lives and spending more on health care than people in most other states.
-A second iteration of the Health Value Dashboard will be released in early 2017.
+- HPIO’s 2017 Health Value Dashboard: The 2014 Health Value Dashboard was a first-of-its-kind combined state ranking of health outcomes and healthcare spending.
+This second iteration of the Dashboard shows that Ohioans are living less healthy lives and spending more on health care than people in most other states.

 The Affordable Care Act (ACA)